Intergovernmental Panel on Climate Change: Special reports in 2011

-During the fifth assessment cycle the IPCC produced two special reports.
-It completed the Special Report on Renewable Energy Sources and Climate Change Mitigation (SRREN) in 2011.
+During the fifth assessment cycle, the IPCC produced two special reports.
+It completed the Special Report on Renewable Energy Sources and Climate Change Mitigation in 2011.
 Working Group III prepared this report.
 The report examined options to use different types of renewable energy to replace fossil fuels.
-The report noted that the cost of most renewables technologies had fallen.
+The report noted that the cost of most renewable technologies had fallen.
 It was likely to fall even more with further advances in technology.
 It said renewables could increase access to energy.
 The report reviewed 164 scenarios that examine how renewables could help stop climate change.
-In more than half of these scenarios, renewables would contribute more than 27% of primary energy supply in mid-century.
+In more than half of these scenarios, renewables would contribute more than 27% of the primary energy supply in the mid-century.
 This would be more than double the 13% share in 2008.
-In the scenarios with the highest shares for renewable energy, it contributes 77% by 2050.
+In the scenarios with the highest shares for renewable energy, it will contribute 77% by 2050.

-Later in 2011 the IPCC released the Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation (SREX).
+Later in 2011, the IPCC released the Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation.
 This was a collaboration between Working Groups I and II.
 It was the first time two IPCC working groups worked together on a special report.
 The report shows how climate change has contributed to changes in extreme weather.
-And it show how policies to avoid and prepare for extreme weather events can reduce their impact.
-In the same way policies to respond to events and recover from them can make societies more resilient.
+And it shows how policies to avoid and prepare for extreme weather events can reduce their impact.
+In the same way, policies to respond to events and recover from them can make societies more resilient.